CapricanDRJ/witchers_shakespeare/index.md

 His serpent's tongue with poisoned venom flies.

-The Watchers' greatest bane, his plots unfold,
+The Witchers' greatest bane, his plots unfold,

 A threat more dire than tales of old.